 God, can and does find His way into the heart of people within churches who worship in more formal, liturgical ways.
 To the extent that the Word is taught and valued and the true worship of God is encouraged there is fruitfulness.
 The principle emphasis of these writings is that there is more, more, always more to be known and to be experienced.
 And these experiences are entirely consistent with apostolic teachings.
 The more freedom and liberty is given to the Holy Spirit, the more spiritual growth will be "experienced" when those believers gather together.

 I will focus upon the negative attributes of the Religious paradigm in these writings which impact faith and spiritual growth in negative ways.
 There are doctrines and practices that can actually keep individuals from ever experiencing the Kingdom of God or the greatest gift of God, salvation.

-was never intended to become a religion, -
+never intended to become a religion, - - -

 I hope the topics which follow will shed light upon things which most of us have seen or done which constitute "religion "or religious practices.
 Religion in its traditional forms, takes away from the fullness of the life of God, the "living way" by giving itself over to externals, superficial formalities and habitual practices modeled from human headship.
 Not only denominational churches but virtually all institutions of "Christian" worship have become encumbered with some form of religious traditionalism which begins to depart from the simplicity and authenticity of apostolic roots.

 God, nevertheless, can and does find His way into the churches and into formalized systems of worship on occasion and into some churches more than others.

 All of us whether we are "religious" or not need to evaluate our beliefs and especially our sense of really knowing God.
 If we are to be children of God we need more than just an assent to an idea, we need to experience.
 I believe that I can say with assurance that God does not favor religious institutions or traditions which substitute worldliness for spiritual fellowship or the liberating truth of God's Word for a human understanding.